 This page is for associations that want to dissolve voluntarily.

-Licensing NT may also dissolve an association if it finds, after investigation, that the association no longer meets the objectives for which it was formed.
-Read more about investigation and resolving disputes.
+Licensing NT may dissolve an association if it finds they no longer meet the objectives for which it was formed.

 In certain circumstances, member or officer liabilities may continue after the association is dissolved and be treated as if the association had not been dissolved.